Amazon ups ante on wage offerings at Waco fulfillment center

 People are also reading…

-He said Amazon employees receive a benefits package that includes comprehensive health, vision and dental insurance on the first day of employment; a 401(k) plan that includes 50% company match; paid parental leave up to 20 weeks, and fully paid college tuition and training for in-demand jobs through Amazon's Career Choice and upskilling programs.
+He said Amazon employees receive a benefits package that includes comprehensive health, vision and dental insurance on the first day of employment; a 401(k) plan that includes a 50% company match; paid parental leave up to 20 weeks; and fully paid college tuition and training for in-demand jobs through Amazon's Career Choice and Upskilling programs.

 Jose Palacios, who manages business and industry initiatives at HOT Workforce Solutions, said about 200 people attended an Amazon job fair the center hosted two weeks ago.
 A similar turnout would please him.